 There are many different methods used by investors to shortlist companies for analysis.
 Some of the common methods are described below:

-- Magazines: There are many magazines that are focused on stock markets e.g. Dalal Street, Capital Markets etc. These magazines regularly publish many articles with basic analysis of companies.
+- Magazines: There are many magazines that are focused on stock markets e.g. Dalal Street, Capital Markets etc. These magazines regularly publish many articles with a basic analysis of companies.
 If an investor reads these magazines regularly, she can select the companies mentioned in these magazines, which she likes, for detailed analysis.
 However, an investor should not invest in any company just because it is recommended by these magazines.
 These magazines should serve merely as a source to select stocks for detailed analysis.
-Final decision should always be based on investor’s own analysis.
+The final decision should always be based on the investor’s own analysis.

 - Newspapers: Similar to magazines, many newspapers have business sections and publish stories about different companies.
-If an investor likes any company based on a news article, she should analyze it further in detail, before making investment decision.
+If an investor likes any company based on a news article, she should analyze it further in detail, before making an investment decision.

 - Television: Many TV channels have special programs, which give coverage to growing companies.
-Such programs present good analysis of company’s history, its brands, its customers etc. They also feature interviews with the company’s management.
+Such programs present a good analysis of the company’s history, its brands, its customers etc. They also feature interviews with the company’s management.
 These programs can be a good source of information for selecting companies for detailed analysis.

 However, all these methods, which use mainstream media to shortlist companies have a limitation.
 Mainstream media usually covers those companies, which are famous and the market has already recognized the value of their stocks.
-Therefore, stocks of such companies usually sell at a premium and potential for future price increase is generally limited.
+Therefore, stocks of such companies usually sell at a premium and potential for the future price increase is generally limited.

-Therefore, many investors try to use sources where they can find companies, which have potential for high growth in their business and whose stocks are not yet recognized by the markets.
+Therefore, many investors try to use sources where they can find companies, which have the potential for high growth in their business and whose stocks are not yet recognized by the markets.
 Some of such methods are mentioned below:

 - Local Marketplace: Many investors try to find companies suitable for investment by focusing on bestselling products in the local markets.
 They visit malls, shops etc. to find out about the most selling products and the shops that sell them.
 One of the successful investors, Peter Lynch, has written that he had taken many investment ideas by observing the products bought by his wife and children.
 If an investor decides to follow this approach, she should find out whether the companies, which make the highly demanded products, are available for investment on any stock exchange.
 If yes, then she should analyze these companies in detail.
-This approach is best for identifying companies in consumer goods industries.
+This approach is best for identifying companies in the consumer goods industries.

 My Method of shortlisting companies for detailed analysis

-I am confident that at the end of this series of articles “Selecting Top Stocks to Buy”, all the readers would be able to make their own stock picking criteria, which would help them select stocks based on their stock picking approach.
+I am confident that at the end of this series of articles “Selecting Top Stocks to Buy”, all the readers would be able to make their own stock-picking criteria, which would help them select stocks based on their stock-picking approach.
 Such criteria would reflect the personal approach of every reader and will help her proceed on her stock investing journey.

 Online Stock Screeners available to Investors:

-Once an investor has formed her stock picking criteria, all she needs is a tool for searching companies based on these criteria.
+Once an investor has formed her stock-picking criteria, all she needs is a tool for searching companies based on these criteria.
 Now a day, there are many websites, which offer online tools to investors for shortlisting companies based on their criteria.
 These websites are paid as well as free ones: